 Browser does not support script.

-Focuses on the delivery of important technical skills (GIS, Remote Sensing, modelling and monitoring).
+Your studies will focus on the delivery of essential technical skills (GIS, Remote Sensing, modelling and monitoring).

-Students form strong links with departmental research groups and external organisations in the UK and beyond.
+You will form close links with departmental research groups and external organisations in the UK and beyond.

 Application status Open

 Duration One year FT, two years PT, September to September.

 Course leaders Dr James Millington (email@example.com)

 Dr James Millington (firstname.lastname@example.org)

 Course contact for further information Postgraduate Admissions Team, Admissions Officetel: +44 (0)20 7848 7429fax: +44 (0)20 7848 7200https://www.kcl.ac.uk/study/postgraduate/apply/enquiry-form.aspx